Teachers and tutors insurance

 Frequently asked questions

 • What's the difference between professional indemnity and public liability?
+Do teachers need professional indemnity insurance?

 Professional indemnity insurance covers against allegations of professional negligence - which means it would cover you if you were to make an error or mistake in a piece of work (such as a project or report) for a client.

-Public liability insurance covers against allegations of injury or illness caused to third parties by your negligence.
+So, do teachers need liability insurance?
+Well, public liability insurance covers against allegations of injury or illness caused to third parties by your negligence.
 This includes many of the slips, trips and falls that are associated with personal injury claims.
 In addition, public liability insurance covers against damage to third party property - for example, if you were to damage a client-owned laptop or smartphone.

 • I teach lessons at different venues - is this covered?